 A digital wallet is a payment system for making e-commerce transactions.
-Usually, individuals’ bank accounts are linked with digital wallets, which securely stores user credentials and banking information.
+Usually, individuals’ bank accounts are linked with digital wallets, which securely store user credentials and banking information.
 One can utilize this payment method to both make payments online or also in-stores that accept mobile payments.
 Examples of the most popular digital wallets are ApplePay, Google Pay, Paypal, Venmo, and AliPay.

 Now, let’s take a closer look at the reasons why they have become so attractive to both merchants and customers.

 For merchants: it’s all about conversions!